ruanbekker/ruanbekker.github.io/source/_posts/2019-04-02-setup-a-5-node-highly-available-elasticsearch-cluster.markdown

 ![elasticsearch](https://user-images.githubusercontent.com/567298/53352581-b3892f80-392b-11e9-9532-5db5cbfc8f1c.jpg)

-This is post 1 of my big collection of my **[elasticsearch-tutorials](https://blog.ruanbekker.com/blog/categories/elasticsearch-tutorials)** which includes, setup, index, management, searching, etc. More details at the bottom.
+This is post 1 of my big collection of **[elasticsearch-tutorials](https://blog.ruanbekker.com/blog/categories/elasticsearch-tutorials)** which includes, setup, index, management, searching, etc. More details at the bottom.

 In this tutorial we will setup a **5 node highly available elasticsearch cluster** that will consist of 3 Elasticsearch Master Nodes and 2 Elasticsearch Data Nodes.